-After the initial launch of the Fundraising Regulator in 2016, the success and growth of their offering had outgrown the capabilities of their original website and online services.
+After the initial launch of the Fundraising Regulator in 2016, its success and growth quickly overwhelmed the site’s capacity to successfully deliver online services.

 With a hard deadline for launch, we needed a carefully coordinated delivery plan across three parallel strands of work: content auditing and rewriting; website UX and visual design; and technical re-architecting and integration with third-party systems.

-We created a simplified and streamlined information architecture for the new website, provided clear signposting from the homepage to the most relevant content for each audience, and, with design collaborator (and fellow CoTech member), Wave, delivered a clean, modern, accessible design with bold use of iconography and a typographical treatment optimised for readability.
+We created a simplified and streamlined information architecture for the new website providing clear signposting from the homepage to the most relevant content for each audience, and with design collaborator (and fellow CoTech member) Wave, delivered a clean, accessible design with bold use of iconography and a typographical treatment optimised for readability.

 Categorisation of content in Drupal by fundraising topic allows editors to easily associate related publications, resources, case studies, sections of the Code of Fundraising practice, news and other content.
 And by implementing Paragraphs, we ensured that editors would have plenty of flexibility when creating new ad hoc content types.